preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 Content Tab
 ************
-The content tab includes a content editor based on [TinyMCE](https://www.tinymce.com).
+The content tab includes a content editor based on [TinyMCE] (https://www.tinymce.com).
 Click "Edit in Advanced Mode" to use SharePoint content editing instead.
 Note!
 If Quick Pages has been activated, Advanced mode is not available.
+"Edit in Advanced Mode" is missing from the image for that reason.

 .. image:: manage-content-content-new.png